Convex-Dev/convex/README.md

 ```bash
 ./convex --help
 ```

-### Local GUI Peers

-The convex GUI can be used to run a local test network.
-This is often the simplest way to get a temporary Convex network running for experimental / development pruposes and provides a number of useful tools.

-Using the CLI, you can start the GUI  by using the `local gui` command:
+Using the CLI, you can start the Convex Desktop GUI for a local peer test network by using the `local gui` command:

 ```
 ./convex local gui
 ```

 ## Contributing